CydeSwype/web-artisan/README.md

 ## Description

+Forked with love from Joe C. Wallace.
 This bundle exposes Laravel's Artisan CLI to the web.
 As such, it probably should not be used in a production environment.
+Added some additional interactive features on top of what Joe has put together.

 ## Installation